Stripe Holding Funds? Here's The Fix - DirectPayNet

 Stripe is notorious for holding funds from merchants.
-As soon as you start scaling, your business is going well, and the road ahead looks smooth, BAM you sign into your Stripe account and see 20% of your funds on hold.
+As soon as you start scaling, when your business is going well and the road ahead looks smooth, BAM you sign into your Stripe account and see funds on hold.

-Here’s what it means when Stripe holds funds and what to do to secure your business in just 3 steps.
+So, here’s what it means when Stripe holds funds and what to do to secure your business in just 2 steps.

 Stripe holds funds in accordance with their services agreement.
 You can read Stripe’s terms on their website, but it is very long and very unfriendly to anyone who isn’t a lawyer or payments expert.
 Stripe typically reserves funds to protect against any type of fraudulent activity and unexpected charges that may occur when businesses raise red flags.